Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

 \paragraph{Hilbert sections.}

-Let us pursue the analogy between Hilbert modules and sheaves suggested by \ref{exm:hilbmodlocsecs} and define what should be meant in general by a ``section'' of a Hilbert module, using (\ref{eq:locsec2}) as motivation:
+Let us pursue the analogy between Hilbert modules and sheaves suggested by \ref{exm:hilbmodlocsecs} and define what should be meant in general by a ``section'' of a Hilbert module, using \ref{lem:firsthilbertsections} as motivation:

-\begin{definition} Let $X$ be a pre-Hilbert $Q$-module.
+\begin{definition} Let $Q$ be an involutive quantale and let $X$ be a pre-Hilbert $Q$-module.
 By a \emph{Hilbert section} of $X$ is meant an element $s\in X$ such that $\inner x s s\le x$ for all $x\in X$.
 The set of all the Hilbert sections of $X$ is denoted by $\sections_X$.
-We say that the module $X$ \emph{has enough sections} if for all $x\in X$ we have the equality
+We say that the Hilbert module $X$ is \emph{complete}, or that it \emph{has enough sections}, if for all $x\in X$ we have the equality

 Any set $\sections\subset X$ such that $x=\V_{s\in\sections}\inner x s s$ for all $x\in X$ is called a \emph{Hilbert basis} (in particular, we have $\sections\subset\sections_X$ and $\sections$ is a set of $Q$-module generators for $X$). \end{definition}